pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/octopus-deploy.md

 #### PULUMI_ACCESS_TOKEN

 To run Pulumi commands non-interactively, you will need to set the env var `PULUMI_ACCESS_TOKEN` as a [project variable](https://octopus.com/docs/deployment-process/variables).
-To [create a new access token](/docs/intro/pulumi-service/accounts#access-tokens), go the [Access Tokens](https://app.pulumi.com/account/tokens) page in the Pulumi Service.
+To [create a new access token](/docs/intro/pulumi-cloud/accounts#access-tokens), go the [Access Tokens](https://app.pulumi.com/account/tokens) page in the Pulumi Cloud.

 ### Create the Process